-Each day our kids spend an average of only 6 minutes in nature and accumulate over 7 hours of screen time.
-There’s a growing body of evidence that getting kids outside is more important today than ever and it’s no surprise that active outdoor play is good for kids:
+Our kids spend an average of only 6 minutes in nature each day, but accumulate more than 7 hours of screen time.
+There’s a growing body of evidence that getting kids outside is more important than ever.